aspose-words/Aspose.Words-Documentation/java/plugins/aspose-words-java-for-dotcms/export-to-word-plugin-for-dotcms/_index.md

    ii. javax.xml.namespace<br>
    To add packages to the list:
    1. Add a comma to the last package in the list.
-   2. Add each new package to the list, separating packages with commas.
+   1. Add each new package to the list, separating packages with commas.
-   3. Press the Save Packages button.
+   1. Press the Save Packages button.<br>
    Important: Selecting Save Packages will restart the OSGI framework.

 ![todo:image_alt_text](http://i.imgur.com/8fOyDLN.png)